awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/set-up-file-locations.md

 # Step 2: Create Storage for Files<a name="set-up-file-locations"></a>

 AWS Elemental MediaConvert transcodes your input files to generate output files\.
-For input and output locations, AWS Elemental MediaConvert works with Amazon S3 buckets\.
+For input and output locations, AWS Elemental MediaConvert works with Amazon S3 buckets\.<a name="create-s3-buckets-procedure"></a>

 **To create an Amazon S3 bucket**